olia-la/lucapette.github.com/_drafts/a-few-words-about-hiring.markdown

 hate when you lie to them in their face without shame.
 Please note that I do use canned answers in some cases.
 And this costed me a lot of thinking to accept I did need canned answers from time to time.
-So I split my anwers in two categories:
+So I split my answers in two categories:

 - If both parts invested time in interviews and meeting (no code challenges here!) then I do write personal emails.